fkajzer/ell-sem-18/README.md

 const DEBUG_MODE: DebugMode = DebugMode::WRITETODEBUGFILES;
 ```

+Use `cargo build` to build the project and install all dependencies.

 After specifying their file path in `main.rs`, use `cargo run` to update the ORG and NML.